CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 ![Bugle Plot of NMB Temp](./metExample_wrf_T_bugle_plot_error.png)

-# Load your own data to MariaDB
+# Load your own MET data to MariaDB

 ## Prepare to load your own data